Qbizinc/sandbox-data-pipeline/README.md

 ## Overview

+Note: for instructions on setting up Airflow on EC2, see [this wiki page](https://qbiz-wiki.com/en/technology/airflow/airflow_on_ec2).

 The purpose of this project is to demonstrate a realistic end-to-end data pipeline spanning multiple cloud services, orchestrated by Airflow running on an EC2 instance.
 Geography-specific weather condition data is pulled from an API,